-Activation data i.e. the PIN code and PUK unlocking code are created in conjunction with ID card management.
+Activation data i.e. the activation code is created in conjunction with ID card management.
 PIN codes are based on random numbers.
+The card holder uses the activation code to activate and define their personal PINs.
 The PIN code protects the private keys of an ID card.
 The certificate holder can change the PIN to another number (min.
 4 characters).